 So go ahead and heat up the rice.
 Take some out - careful, it’s very hot - and put a little into a bowl.
 Taste it without anything on it.
 The rice should taste quite clean, with a slightly sticky texture so that the grains adhere to each other if you press them together lihglty.
 However, each grain is still intact and not at all mushy.

 One more thing:

 One of the things that flummoxed me most when I got interested in cooking as an adult (I cooked a bit as a teenager, but mainly things like everyday Japanese food and cookies) was this insistence in many American cookbooks that the ideal texture of rice should be “fluffy”.
-I didn’t get it at all fluffy to me is duck feathers, the fur on my favorite teddy bear, and angel food cake…in other words, not something applicable to well cooked rice, at last not Japanese style rice.
+I didn’t get it at all, since fluffy to me is duck feathers, the fur on my favorite teddy bear, a soufflé maybe, or angel food cake…in other words, not something applicable to well cooked rice, at last not Japanese style rice.
 I do understand that some types of rice, such as basmati (my second favorite kind of rice) and jasmine, need to have fairly firm and separate grains.
 I also understood why risotto needed to be creamy.
 I have since tried rice that is said to be ‘fluffy’, such as the type that cooks up in a minute…but if that’s supposed to be ‘perfect’ rice then I don’t know what.